 A Fruitful Journey: From Cherries to Beans

 When harvesting coffee cherries, smallholder farmers pick them from the bushes and put them into bags.
-They then deliver the cherries to a coffee washing station or wet mill, where they’re mixed for processing, thus losing the farmer-level traceability.
+The coffee cherries are then sent to a coffee washing station or “wet mill,” where they are mixed for processing, thus losing the farmer-level traceability.
 Here we’ve reached the end of the coffee value chain’s first mile.

 At the end of the de-pulping stage, you have the so-called parchment coffee.
 This is nothing but coffee seeds (or beans if you like) with a paper-like outer layer (i.e., parchment) still on.
 You then dry parchment beans on patios or raised beds until they reach a moisture content of 11%.

 At this point, coffee beans are ready to be graded, bagged, and stored.
-Here it’s when we assign a barcode to each bag that can be used in Farmforce for tracking purposes.
+Here it’s when we assign a barcode to each bag that can be used within Farmforce’s software for tracking purposes.
 The next step is dry milling, which removes the parchment.
 While the process may sound complex, getting rid of the external layers (pulp, parchment) and cocooning the final product (beans or seeds) reduces the pesticide exposure risk compared to other crops.

-The unroasted beans, a.k.a. green coffee, are passed on to an exporter (sometimes referred to as a green coffee merchant) like Nestle for instance.
+Unroasted beans, a.k.a. “green coffee,” are passed on to an exporter (sometimes referred to as a “green coffee merchant”) like Nestle, for instance.
 This will then distribute the green seeds to a roaster, who will turn them into ready-to-brew flavoursome beans.